-- 5.22 The requirement that Power Park Modules has to be capable of responding to a series of voltage step changes that take place over a very short period of seconds or milliseconds is not explicitly defined in the CC.A.7.2.3.1.
+- 5.22 The requirement that Power Park Modules have to be capable of responding to a series of voltage step changes that take place over a very short period of seconds or milliseconds is not explicitly defined in the CC.A.7.2.3.1.
 NGET has assumed that this requirement is implicit.
-However some Users have assumed that there is no such requirement and procured plants that require several minutes of recovery time between successive events. - 5.23 The Grid Code requirements on fault ride through, having not explicitly state that switched reactive compensation have to remain connected to the system during faults and voltage dips, have been a subject of several discussions between NGET and Users.
+However some Users have assumed that there is no such requirement and procured plants that require several minutes of recovery time between successive events. - 5.23 The Grid Code requirements on fault ride through, having not explicitly stated that switched reactive compensation equipment has to remain connected to the system during faults and voltage dips, has been a subject of several discussions between NGET and Users.
 Although the majority of Users and Manufacturers agree to NGET's interpretation that this equipment should remain connected during faults, with one Manufacturer offering solutions that does not meet this interpretation, there is a scope that some sites will not potentially meet this interpretation. - 5.24 The requirement that Power Park Modules has to be able respond to a voltage step change such that it achieves 90% of the response within 1 second has been a subject for discussion between Users and NGET.
-Although it was agreed by all parties that the requirement apply for change from unity power factor to the maximum leading or maximum lagging reactive power output, Users highlighted that this should be explicitly stated within the Grid Code. - 5.25 Requirements that could be interpreted differently by different parties increase the risk Users are exposed to.
-This is because the difference in interpretation is rarely identified until the User's Plant has been commissioned and is being tested for
+Although it was agreed by all parties that the requirements apply for a change from unity power factor to maximum leading or maximum lagging reactive power output, Users highlighted that this should be explicitly stated within the Grid Code.

-GC0075 Industry Consultation 20 January 2016 Version 2.0 Page 14 of 58 compliance against the Grid Code requirements.
+5.25 Requirements that could be interpreted differently by different parties increase the risk Users are exposed to.
+This is because the difference in interpretation is rarely identified until the User's Plant has been commissioned and is being tested for compliance against the Grid Code requirements.
 By that time, any modification to the User's Plant is likely to be costly.